Fri July 18, 2014

 Also this week, the Iowa Department of Natural Resources confirmed the state's first mountain lion of 2014.
 A deer carcass with signs of mountain lion predation was found in Cherokee County, in northeast Iowa.

-For the first time in five or six generations Iowans are coming face-to-face with black bears and mountain lions.
-For both species, young males are traveling far distances in search of mates.
+For the first time in five or six generations Iowans are coming face-to-face with large predators.
+For both black bears and mountain lions, young males are traveling far distances in search of mates.

 These wild encounters have delighted some Iowans, while scaring or angering others.